cdjohnnatha/houston-errors/README.md

-# Houston-Errors "we have a problem"
+# Houston-Errors, "we have a problem"
-The Houston creates http errors (is also used to create custom errors) in a node application.
-The idea is to centralize all errors in a function, have a easy access to default http errors getting code, string and name, show in console and the best, given you a freedom  to handle the errors as you want.
-It also have an option to handle errors from [Sequelize](http://docs.sequelizejs.com/) pattern.
+The Houston creates a Error object from node, uses http errors and makes easy to add informations for it. (for while just in 400x, 500x, but you can create custom errors).
+All errors uses the same function which centralize everything in one place, that way makes easy to handle your errors.
+Also have an option to get default http errors by code, string and name, shows in console, and the best part is give you a freedom to handle the errors as you want.
+It also have an option to handle errors from [Sequelize](http://docs.sequelizejs.com/).

 [![Code style: airbnb](https://img.shields.io/badge/code%20style-airbnb-blue.svg?style=flat-square)](https://github.com/airbnb/javascript)
 ![node (scoped with tag)](https://img.shields.io/node/v/@stdlib/stdlib/latest.svg)